Geriatric care managers work in long-term nursing facilities and home health services managing the care of elderly

-According to the U.S. Bureau of Labor Statistics (BLS), the number of working medical and health services managers was expected to grow 23% between 2012 and 2022.
-This faster-than-average growth may be attributed, in part, to an aging baby-boomer population.
-The average salary for all medical and health services managers was $103,680 as of 2014, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of working medical and health services managers was expected to grow 17% between 2014 and 2024.
+The average salary for all medical and health services managers was $106,070 as of 2015, reports the BLS.

 The National Association of Professional Geriatric Care Managers offers certification for its members.
 The organization offers the Certified Geriatric Care Manager (CGCM) credential to individuals who have earned an advanced degree, completed supervised work experience, or gained certification as a care manager or social worker from another association.